Leot6/AMoD2/README.md

 # `AMoD2`
-An C++ based autonomous mobility-on-demand simulator.
-Based on [mod-abm-2.0](https://github.com/wenjian0202/mod-abm-2.0).
+An autonomous mobility-on-demand simulator, based on [mod-abm-2.0](https://github.com/wenjian0202/mod-abm-2.0).
 This simulator uses map data and taxi data from Manhattan.

 ### Build `mod-abm-2.0`